 Student Learning Experiences

-You’ll participate in workshops, retreats, panel discussions, and more to gain the tools and resources you need to navigate the tech industry and thrive in your career.
+Participate in workshops, retreats, panel discussions, and more to gain the tools and resources you need to navigate the tech industry and thrive in your career.

 Meet other Black and Latinx technologists and receive support from mentors and managers, all while redefining the future and face of tech and ensuring other technologists like you have the opportunity to succeed.

-Attend a U.S. college or university
+Currently enrolled students who attend a U.S. college or university

-Self-identify as Black and/or Latinx
+Students who identify as Black and/or Latinx

-Be interested in advocating for racial equity in the tech industry
+Students who are interested in advocating for racial equity in the tech industry